AlexandreSepriano/Causal-mediation-in-METEOR/README.md

 * Supplementary Box S4: Marginal structural models (MSM)
 * Supplementary Box S5: Targeted maximum likelihood estimation (TMLE)

-These scripts are **not validated statistical software** and should **not be used as reference implementations for applied research or production analyses**.
+These scripts are **not validated statistical software** and should **not be used as reference implementations for applied research**.

-For actual analyses, readers should use established software implementations:
+For actual analyses, readers are referred to available software:

 * **Parametric g-formula and mediation analysis**